SCK22/GeneticAlgorithmTSP/README.md

 _3. basemap is now deprecated, will update the plots with new code when I find a package which can generate these kind of plots, if you have any suggestions, please forward them to [Chaithanya Kumar](mailto:chaithanyakumar.ds@gmail.com?subject=[GitHub][GeneeticAlgorithmTSP]%20plot%20library%20suggestion)

     Update: Added plot support with folium and branca, updated the requirements file and lat lon file with required format data.

+    Update 20-04-2021: Fitness value calculation is now using ray multiprocessing to speed up the process.